-- Food fortification can enhance the nutrient content and reduce the overall cost to the consumer of procuring a nutritious diet. - Potentially, an immediate, high-impact and fairly low-cost intervention - The following foods are fortified by law: - Bread White bread; Wheat flour; Maize fortified with vitamin A - All children under 6 and mothers are meant to receive vit A tablets at cost of 3c each, but reaching only 20% - Uneven impact to date: - Success with folic acid - No improvement in vitamin A or zinc reasons need to be established
+- Food fortification can enhance the nutrient content and reduce the overall cost to the consumer of procuring a nutritious diet. - Adding iodine to salt is a simple solution 70% of world pop protected through this means. - Potentially, an immediate, high-impact and fairly low-cost intervention - The following foods are fortified by law: - Bread White bread; Wheat flour; Maize fortified with vitamin A - All children under 6 and mothers are meant to receive vit A tablets at cost of 3c each, but reaching only 20% - Uneven impact to date: Success with folic acid - No improvement in vitamin A or zinc reasons need to be established